seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ### 6. Main Board (again) and Other PCBs

 \* Also, I don't like guides in video form because they're a pain in the ass to navigate as a user.
 That's why this one is pictures!

+\* In earlier teardowns I tried to remove this screw before the IPD slider, which you can do, but I found it was easier to keep track of what I was doing if I didn't split the outer housing screws across two chunks of work.

 \* _How to footnote?_ Trust me, I did it twice.